Olympus investor threatens shareholder suit over M&A deals

 An Olympus spokesman declined to comment on the matter, which was reported in domestic media, saying the company had not yet received the letter, but executives have said there was nothing improper about the deals.

-Olympus's management has come under fire for paying a record $687 million (429 million pounds) in advisory fees to two obscure firms in connection with its $2.2 billion purchase of British medical equipment maker Gyrus in 2008.
+Olympus's management has come under fire for paying a record $687 million in advisory fees to two obscure firms in connection with its $2.2 billion purchase of British medical equipment maker Gyrus in 2008.
 Such fees typically are only about 1 percent of the purchase price.

 Also under scrutiny are Olympus's acquisitions of three Japanese firms in 2006 to 2008 for a combined $773 million, at prevailing exchange rates.
 It wrote down about three-fourths of the value of those deals in the financial year to March 2009.